Fifth-wheel coupling: Fruehauf automatic semi-trailer

 In 1926, Fruehauf introduced the automatic semi-trailer in which the coupling and the uncoupling of the tractor were accomplished mechanically by the motion of the tractor.
 Fruehauf's introduction of the automatic semi-trailer was instantly recognized by transportation experts as a major contribution to the industry.

 The automatic semi-trailer coupling patented by Fruehauf dominated the semi-trailer market until the Fruehauf Trailer Corporation's assets were sold in bankruptcy to Wabash National in 1997.

-Later documentation for a patent of a fifth wheel is in patent number 2,053,812 issued to Charles E. Bradshaw of Wellville, Virginia, filed March 18, 1936 and granted September 8, 1936.
-One third of the patent was assigned to Charles Martin, also of Wellville.
+Another fifth wheel patent U.S. 2,053,812 was issued to Charles E. Bradshaw of Wellville, Virginia, filed March 18, 1936 and granted September 8, 1936.
+One third of that patent was assigned to Charles Martin, also of Wellville.

-Today's fifth wheels allow the trailers to slide into the fifth wheel and lock into it, and are a very reliable unit when maintained and serviced properly.
+Modern fifth wheels allow the trailers to slide into the fifth wheel and lock into it very reliably when maintained and serviced properly.
 The engagement of the king pin into the fifth-wheel locking mechanism is the only means of connection between tractor and trailer; no other device or safety mechanism is used.
 Couplers and pintle hooks use safety chains in the event of a trailer separation while going down the road.
-Trailer-to-trailer connection can also be made by using fifth wheels.
+Trailer-to-trailer connection can also be made by using fifth wheels; this creates a B-train.